masonSmigel/sas_pipeline/README.md

     * This will create a `sasPipe.mod` file at the location  MAYA_APP_DIR/modules.
     * File expolorer dialog will pop up asking for you to select a root folder.
 This is where all files associated with SAS Pipeline will be created.
 When working on with a team this should be a shared drive.
 3. The plugin is now available.
 You should see a new 'SAS Pipeline' menu in maya.
+    * The shelf Icon may not appear!
+Dont worry it will show up the next time you open maya
     * Open the plugin manager and select auto-load to load the menu in every new maya session

 # Usage
 Once the plugin is loaded a 'SAS Pipeline' menu is avaiable.